The Anchorage Holiday Home in Sandy Haven

 Electricity: & Oil: FREE.

 Parking: Ample on drive for car and boat trailer.

-General: Electric hob and oven, microwave, fridge, freezer, dishwasher, washing machine, 3 TVs/DVD players, music system, WiFi, barbecue, garden furniture.
+General: Electric hob and oven, microwave, fridge, freezer, dishwasher, washing machine, 3 TVs/DVD players, music system, WiFi, garden furniture.
 Storage for kayaks, bikes etc.

 What a lovely house in a fabulous location.
 Loved the crabbing bridge.
 No rain luckly so lots of beach time, lindsway beach is worth the steps!